chinigo/pc_build/README.md

 1. Connect power supply to motherboard, and pump to CPUFAN1.
 1. Fill reservoir with dilute acetic acid (5% - 10%).
 Warm is good, but not necessary: time can substitute for temperature.
 Def don't want boiling!
 1. Boot to BIOS, run pump for an hour or so.
+1. Open spigot, drain most fluid with pump (but never run pump dry!!), refill w/dilute bicarbonate solution.
 1. Flush loop once with dilute bicarbonate solution to neutralize.
-1. Open spigot, drain most fluid with pump (but never run pump dry!!), refill w/distilled water.
+(Never run pump dry!!)
 1. Flush loop with distilled water until clear (say, 3x).
 (Never run pump dry!!)
 1. Drain loop most of the way with pump.
 Drain loop completely by tilting and shaking.
 (Never run pump dry!!)
 1. Disconnect everything.